RedisTimeSeries/RedisTimeSeries/docs/commands.md

 * FILTER_BY_TS - Followed by a list of timestamps to filter the result by specific timestamps
 * FILTER_BY_VALUE - Filter result by value using minimum and maximum.
-* COUNT - Maximum number of returned samples per time-series.
+* COUNT - Maximum number of returned samples per time series.
-* WITHLABELS - Include in the reply the label-value pairs that represent metadata labels of the time-series.
-If this argument is not set, by default, an empty Array will be replied on the labels array position.
+* WITHLABELS - Include in the reply the label-value pairs that represent metadata labels of the time series.
+If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty Array will be replied on the labels array position.
+* SELECTED_LABELS - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
+This is usefull when you have a large number of labels per serie but are only interested in the value of some of the labels.
+If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty Array will be replied on the labels array position.
-* AGGREGATION - Aggregate result into time buckets (the following aggregation parameters are mandtory)
+* AGGREGATION - Aggregate result into time buckets (the following aggregation parameters are mandatory)
     * aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
     * timeBucket - Time bucket for aggregation in milliseconds.
+* GROUPBY - Aggregate results across different time series, grouped by the provided label name.

+  When combined with `AGGREGATION` the groupby/reduce is applied post aggregation stage.
+    * label - label name to group series by.
+    * reducer - Reducer type used to aggregate series that share the same label value.
+Available reducers: sum, min, max.

+   * **Note:** The resulting series will contain 3 labels with the following label array structure:
+       - `<label>=<groupbyvalue>` : containing the label name and label value.
+       - `__reducer__=<reducer>` : containing the used reducer.
+       - `__source__=key1,key2,key3` : containing the source time series used to compute the grouped serie.

 #### Return Value